 Why is the in-store pickup delivery method important?

-The good news is that a merchant can view this change as an opportunity to increase foot traffic by making the click-and-collect delivery option available to their customers.
+The good news is that merchants can view this change as an opportunity to increase foot traffic by making the click-and-collect delivery option available to their customers.
 This allows shoppers to collect their online purchases from a physical store while minimizing contact, and also saves on shipping.
 Ultimately, the percentage of customers who will choose an in-store pickup option is only bound to increase.

 The chart below shows how click-and-collect sales are evolving over time (from 2018 to 2020 as well as predicted growth for 2021 and 2022):

-Configuring in-store pickup
+How to Configure in-store pickup

 - To start you will need to use the MSI (Multi-Source Inventory) feature — Magento’s new inventory (which is GA starting from Magento 2.3.0).
 Not all Magento merchants use MSI, but it’s time to start, as all new features available for Magento’s inventory/delivery will be based on this feature.